renmission/Login-Nodejs-Passportjs/README.md

 # Node.js Login with Authentication using Passport.js

-After cloning, install all npm dependences and simply run npm start.
+After cloning, install all npm dependences and simply run npm start or node app

 or just install nodemon